-With the process, Kids Central and the project team identified gaps between current practice and recognized best practice as it relates to trauma informed care training and cultural diversity awareness.
-The FIRP team made recommendations to all CBCs concerning resource parent training curriculum.
+Through FIRP, Kids Central and the project team identified gaps between current practice and recognized best practice as it relates to trauma informed care training and cultural diversity awareness.
+The FIRP team made recommendations to all CBC's concerning resource parent training curriculum.
 Furthermore, psychographic, demographic, and geographic information of the "best of the best" resource parents were collected and analyzed to identify potential ways to reach others like them effectively in the market place.
-Recommendations regarding messaging, placement, and layout of marketing materials were made to all four CBCs.
+Recommendations regarding messaging, placement, and layout of marketing materials were made to CBC partners.
 The team also analyzed the needs of the targeted youth population and the corresponding gaps in resource parents including programmatic, clinical, geographic, and capacity needs.